Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/billing_integration/integration_components_flows.md

 draft: false
 weight: 40
 ---
-The Amplify Billing integration solution is comprise of seven connections, three integration flows, one Service and one Java Service:
+The Enterprise Amplify Billing integration solution is comprise of seven connections, three integration flows, one Service and one Java Service:

 ![Components](/Images/marketplace/billing_integration/components1.png)